paul-seibert/XML-Editor/README.md

 # XML Metadata Editor For ArcGIS
 This project was created with the original intent to change the metadata for a set of GIS grid files for use in ArcGIS.
 It may be adapted to automate editing other types of files in the future.
+Also of note, this is my first Github repository, so I am not sure how all of this works yet.

 ## Pre-requisites
     - Files to edit must be downloaded to local drive and stored where appropriate